 On January 26, 2017, a purported class action lawsuit was filed against us in the Superior Court of the State of California, County of Santa Clara.
 The complaint alleges that we negligently failed to take necessary precautions required to protect from unauthorized disclosure personally identifiable information contained on 2016 Form W-2s for current and former employees.
 The complaint purports to allege causes of action against us for negligence, violation of Section 17200 et seq. of the California Business & Professions Code, declaratory relief and breach of implied contract.
 The complaint seeks actual damages, punitive damages, statutory damages, costs, including experts' fees and attorneys' fees, pre-judgment and post-judgment interest as prescribed by law and equitable, injunctive and declaratory relief as appropriate.
 In April 2017, an additional purported class action lawsuit was filed against us in the Superior Court of State of California, County of Santa Clara, relating to the same circumstances.
+The causes of action for violations of the California Customer Records Act and the California Confidentiality of Medical Information Act were dismissed without prejudice.
 The second complaint purports to allege causes of action against us for negligence, violation of California Customer Records Act (California Civil Code Section 1798.80 et seq.), violation of the California Confidentiality of Medical Information Act (California Civil Code Section 56 et seq.), invasion of privacy by public disclosure of private facts, breach of confidentiality and violation of the California Unfair Competition Law (California Business & Professions Code Section 17200 et seq.).
-The second complaint seeks actual damages, statutory damages, restitution, disgorgement, equitable, injunctive and declaratory relief, costs, including experts' fees and costs of prosecuting the action, and pre-judgment and post-judgment interest as prescribed by law.
-As of June 30, 2017, we recorded an accrual for estimated potential damages in our consolidated financial statements.
+The second complaint seeks actual damages, statutory damages, restitution, disgorgement, equitable, injunctive and declaratory relief, costs, including experts' fees and attorneys' fees and costs of prosecuting the action, and pre-judgment and post-judgment interest as prescribed by law.
+In July 2017, we entered into a binding settlement term sheet, or the Agreement, where we and the plaintiffs in each of the above-described cases agreed to enter into a settlement pursuant to which we would receive a release of all claims that were or could have been alleged related to the unauthorized disclosure at issue in each of the cases.
+In exchange for the release, we agreed to (i) pay subject to an aggregate cap of \$250,000 up to \$2,500 to each impacted individual for reasonable, documented out-ofpocket losses or expenses related to the data security incident; (ii) offer to individuals who signed up for identity theft protection that we offered at the time of the incident a one-year extension of the identity theft protection; (iii) offer to individuals who did not sign up for identity theft protection that we offered at the time of the incident three-years of identity theft protection; and (iv) not to oppose a request by class counsel for attorneys' fees, costs and class representative enhancements of up to \$245,000 in the aggregate.
+The Agreement obligates us to enter into a joint stipulation for settlement of class action to be agreed to by the parties reflecting the terms above.
+The terms of the settlement are to be included in a full settlement agreement that we have not yet entered into.
+The full settlement agreement will be subject to a hearing and court approval.
+As of September 30, 2017, we recorded an accrual for estimated potential damages in our consolidated financial statements.